Home > VIIBRE - John P. Wikswo

 Wikswo is now focusing his personal research effort on systems biology, primarily from the perspective of the optimization of automated systems for combined experimental control and inference of quantitative metabolic and signaling models and organs-on-a-chip to help us better span the breadth of spatiotemporal scales of systems biology and pharmacokinetics and pharmacodynamics.
 In this context, he and his colleagues are actively developing microfabricated devices for measuring cellular properties and controlling cellular behavior, fabrication of large-scale instruments and biomedical devices, analysis of data, design of experiments, and the development and application of mathematical models of cellular signaling and metabolism.

 He has extensive experience with both industrial/academic collaborations, particularly in both Phase I and Phase II SBIRs, and large DARPA and DTRA projects.
 Wikswo has been awarded twenty-two patents and has multiple patents pending.
-He is involved in well-funded organ-on-chip collaborations with Harvard University, the Cleveland Clinic, Los Alamos National Laboratory, the University of California - San Francisco, Charité Universitätsmedizin Berlin, and CFD Research Corporation.
+He is involved in well-funded organ-on-chip collaborations with the Cleveland Clinic, the University of Pittsburgh, the University of Washington, Johns Hopkins University, and the Baylor College of Medicine.

 Wikswo is the Associate Editor for Systems Biology of Experimental Biology and Medicine and Editor of the journal's 2014 Annual Thematic Issue: